sardinaa/Local-LLM-and-Notetaker/README.md

 ## 🌟 Overview

-LLM-Notetaker is a comprehensive productivity platform that leverages AI to enhance your workflow across multiple domains.
+Oasi is a comprehensive productivity platform that leverages AI to enhance your workflow across multiple domains.
 From intelligent note-taking with RAG capabilities to automated job searching and calendar management, this application provides a unified interface for managing your professional and personal life.

 ## 🚀 Key Features